Office of the Vice President for

 Contractor Standing, Indebtedness and/or Tax Delinquencies

 The originating department is responsible for verifying that a prospective contractor is in good standing with the State of Texas prior to forwarding a contract to Business Services.
-As confirmation, a copy of the state comptrollers vendor standing form must be included with the contract coversheet to Business Services.
 If a contractor is not in good standing, a contract cannot proceed.
 The originating department can advise the contractor that they are not in good standing with the state but it is the contractors responsibility to correct any problems.
+Department is responsible for assuring vendor completed forms for vendor setup in PeopleSoft to expedite contract payments.
+Department of Business Services will verify vendor is setup for payment in PeopleSoft or accepts credit card payments.

 Interagency Agreements (agreements between two or more state agencies)